manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

 style”.

 Moreover, believability is not about how I can relate to the furniture.
-Taylor-Johnson builds spaces which reflects the emptiness of Christian.
+Taylor-Johnson builds spaces which reflect the emptiness of Christian.
 He uses objects as he uses women, and he discards them oblivious to their meaning and the reason of their presence.
 Cleanliness is coldness and that is what Christian is, framed in rooms so impersonal and detached from the reality of his mind.
 He